derekgray-1/academic-kickstart/content/publication/Jasmina1/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In Review at *Ecological Applications*"
+publication = "In press at *Ecological Applications*"
 #publication_short = "In *ICA*"

 # Abstract and optional shortened version.